lofcz/vietconghd/README.md

 # Vietcong HD Remaster Launcher

-This is a launcher for the [Vietcong HD Remaster](https://www.moddb.com/mods/del-vietcong-hd-remaster) project.
+This is the launcher for the [Vietcong HD Remaster](https://www.moddb.com/mods/del-vietcong-hd-remaster) project.

 ## Getting Started